MarcoGuarnera/houseProject/README.md

 ## Getting Started

+Run npm install (I pushed the .env file -even to is a bad practice, so it won't be necessary to create one)

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev